 In day trading, you’ll often rely on technical analysis to determine which assets to trade.
 Because profits in such a short period can be minimal, you may opt to trade across a wide range of assets to try and maximize your returns.
 That said, some might exclusively trade the same pair for years.

-This style is obviously a very active trading strategy.
+This style is a very active trading strategy.
 It can be highly profitable, but it carries with it a significant amount of risk.
-As such, day trading is generally better suited to experienced traders.

 In swing trading, you’re still trying to profit off market trends, but the time horizon is longer – positions are typically held anywhere from a couple of days to a couple of months.

-Swing trading tends to be a more beginner-friendly strategy.
-Mainly because it doesn’t come with the stress of fast-paced day trading.
-Where the latter is characterized by rapid decision-making and a lot of screen time, swing trading allows you to take your time.
+Swing trading tends to be a more beginner-friendly strategy, mainly because it doesn’t come with the stress of fast-paced day trading.

 Like swing trading, position trading is an ideal strategy for beginners.
 Once again, the long time horizon gives them ample opportunity to deliberate on their decisions.

 Of all of the trading strategies discussed so far, scalping takes place across the smallest time frames.
 Scalpers attempt to game small fluctuations in price, often entering and exiting positions within minutes (or even seconds).

 In most cases, they’ll use technical analysis to try and predict price movements and exploit bid-ask spreads or other inefficiencies to make a profit.
 Due to the short time frames, scalping usually has thin profit margins.
 Scalpers generally trade large amounts of assets in order to achieve sizable profits.